greenrobot/EventBus/README.md

-**Please help us with this short survey: http://bit.ly/eventbus-survey Thank for your support!**
+**Please help us with this short survey: http://bit.ly/eventbus-survey Thanks for your support!**

 EventBus
 ========